A montage at the end of an episode to entice the viewer into watching the next week's episode. Often used in conjunction with a To Be Continued

 - In Saban's Masked Rider, during the credits, a sequence was run that was more a parody of "On The Next" promos, spoofing something that happened during the current episode and saying nothing about the next one.
 (For example, a scene of Dex using a water-based power-up was shown, and the announcer said "Will Dex learn to take his clothes off before taking a shower?"
 After two or three such instances, the announcer would say "All this and more on the next exciting adventure of...
 Masked Rider!")

-- Subverted in Arrested Development and Clerks: The Animated Series, as the scenes shown in the "On The Next" sequence are never actually shown in subsequent episodes, though in Arrested Development's case, the "previews" resolve or expand on plot threads from the current episode.
+- Subverted in Arrested Development and Clerks: The Animated Series, as the scenes shown in the "On The Next" sequence are never actually shown in subsequent episodes, though in Arrested Development's case, the "previews" resolve or expand on plot threads from the current episode and are thus implied to occur between episodes.

 - Arrested Development actually takes this one step further - because you are so used to seeing scenes that will never show up, they occasionally threw a genuine important plot point from the next episode in as well.
 Viewers would think this was just another gag - until the next episode.